fantomblackstar/fantomblackstar/README.md

 - 📫 How to reach me to Middle developer?)

--Be better today, tommorow , always than you ware yesterday.
+-Be better today, tommorow, always (than you ware yesterday)